 Positively, Aboriginal organisations have demonstrated excellent leadership in response to the threat of COVID-19, acting quickly to limit impact and protecting their most vulnerable community members.
 Literacy for Life Foundation has played a small but important role assisting these efforts in communities where it operates.
 In doing so, are well placed, drawing on health, education and community development expertise.
 We have a strong, long-term relationship with the Aboriginal Community Controlled Health Sector and this includes local partnerships in communities where we operate Campaigns.
-In Ltyentye Apurte we worked to be part of the community response to COVID-19, with Literacy for Life Foundation staff and students preparing and sharing health messages to keep people safe and informed.

-We are pleased to report that despite the major challenge presented by the pandemic in 2020, Literacy for Life Foundation's staff, students, supporters and Campaign communities worked together to achieve excellent results.
+We are pleased to report that despite the major challenge presented by the pandemic in 2021, Literacy for Life Foundation's staff, students, supporters and Campaign communities worked together to achieve excellent results.

-Foundation's principal activities during the year (continued) 2020 Highlights
+Foundation's principal activities during the year (continued) 2021 Highlights